 When it's about your employees' health and safety, it is your responsibility to make your H&S policies robust and reliable.
-Recently sentencing for health and safety offences has got tougher and considers the turnover of the company and the potential seriousness of the incident.
+Sentencing for health and safety offences has got tougher and considers the turnover of the company and the potential seriousness of the incident.
 If the potential was for serious injury or fatality, the company would be fined as such, even if no such event occurred.
 To ensure safety is regarded with the same importance within every company of every size, a large company with a turnover higher than £50m would be fined between £4m to £20m if the company is involved in a serious incident.
 At the other end of the scale, small organisation (with turnover £2m or less) would be fined between £180k to £540k.

-Recently the first company was charged under the corporate manslaughter act when one of its drivers was killed in a road incident.
-The firm was fined £700k.

-In addition to suffering a terrible tragedy and the significant effect on the family, the company also suffered from reputational damage (which is extreamly difficult to recover from), huge costs and a very long procedure with the courts.
+The first company charged under the Corporate Manslaughter Act when one of it's drivers was killed in a road incident was fined £700k.
+In addition to suffering a terrible tragedy and the significant effect on the family, the company also suffered from reputational damage (which is extremely difficult to recover from), huge costs and a very long procedure with the courts.
 This is a hard price to pay when it is so easy and cost effective to implement a driver risk management programme that could save lives and avoid a company incurring much stress and cost.